Bryandrm/3DCpp/README.md

 ![](docs/img/ch02/2-1.png)

-Since we are going to be covering OpenGL and Vulkan, we will be using the Right Hand Coordinate System:
+Since we are going to be covering OpenGL and Vulkan, we will be using the Right Hand Coordinate System.

+## Chapter Three: Setting Up the Game

 ## Running needs

 1. [Bazel](https://bazel.build/) as a building tool

+## Dependencies

+We are running over SMLF library:

+`sudo apt-get install libsfml-dev`

 ## Reference